tomcl/HowToUseGitTJWC/README.md

 Github desktop is good at keeping your working set synchronised with the origin repo.
 The action button displays the Git command needed to synchronise safely and provides feedback on status.

 You have now completed a _very simple_ git guide and know how to use Github as a remote git repository for your local files.
 For simple use of Git that is all you need, but it can go wrong when working in a team.
 That is discovered during **Pull** or **Push** either of which can end up needing a merge.
 See the section on [when automatic merge fails](#when-automatic-merge-fails).

 ### How is Git a Distributed Source Control System?

 The key to Git's operation is that although shared repositories can have multiple code copies there is no way that data can be incorrectly over-written or corrupted.
 In fact Git data is normally immutable.
 All commits ever made remain preserved in all repository copies.
 The only change made to a repository is to add a new commit on top of all historic commits, which remain preserved.
-Should data in one Git repo copy get corrupted, for example by manually editing the `.git` hidden data, the git SHA-1 fingerprints will change and those files (and the corresponding Commit) ignored.
+Should data in one git repo copy get corrupted, for example by manually editing the `.git` hidden data, the git SHA-1 fingerprints will change and those files (and the corresponding Commit) ignored.

 One consequence of this is that when clones of a repository reside on different computers the only difference can be incompleteness.
 A new commit added to clone A will not propagate to clone B until it is Fetched by B or Pushed by A (assuming `A` `---origin--->` `B`).

 All Git repos contain the same information (when up-to-date) so Git is peer-to-peer.
 It is often used with a single central cloud repository and others (local or cloud) connected to this via `---origin-->` links.
 But this is for convenience only - and the links can be broken and remade differently if you wish.
-Any one of the repositories _alpha_ - _epsilon_ in the picture contains enough information to reconsitute them all - except for a few local unsynchronised commits.
+Any one of the repositories _alpha_ - _epsilon_ in the picture contains enough information to reconstitute them all - except for a few local unsynchronised commits.
 In the picture _alpha_ is the root of the tree of the origin connections.
 This does not give _alpha_ any special status.
-If _Alpha_ stops working any other repository that has been regularly synchronised with _alpha_ could take over its role simply by changing origin links and no data is lost.
+If _Alpha_ stops working any other repository that has been regularly synchronised with _alpha_ could take over its role, simply by changing origin links and no data is lost.

 <p align="center">
 <img src="repos-origins.jpg"> </img>